Raw Food Diets for Cats: Is It Right for Your Feline?

 Can I skip supplements if I use organs and bones?

-Usually no. Most DIY mixes are deficient without a feline premix or a vet-approved formula targeting full balance.
+Usually no. Most DIY mixes are deficient without a feline premix or a vet-approved, lab-validated formula.

 What if my cat won’t eat raw?